c-leber/Data-Science-Portfolio/README.md

 ### Sirenas Marine Discovery / Galileo Biosystems
 #### platform development | statistical analyses | bias detection & correction | supervised & unsupervised machine learning

 - Extended and refactored elements of an expansive, multi-author, multi-language Luigi-based data pipeline integrating a suite of AWS services, multiple Docker images, and relational and graph-based databases, for making predictions from diverse chemical and biological datasets.
 - Implemented recursive feature elimination on a high-dimensional dataset, optimized to improve unsupervised learning via a missing-data-tolerant, modified k-NN algorithm.
 - Designed ranking algorithms for sample prioritization, with alternative ranking strategies optimized for user goals.
-- Created a QC protocol with robust statistical analyses for high-throughput multivariate assay data and custom transformations to correct for inter- and intraplate systemic biases.
+- Created a QC protocol with robust statistical analyses for high-throughput multivariate assay data, to quantify uncertainty in results.
--  Developed parametric and nonparametric workflows for identifying biases in high-throughput screening data.
+- Developed parametric and nonparametric workflows for identifying biases in high-throughput screening data, and custom transformations to correct for inter- and intraplate systemic biases.
 - Produced timely reports with data visualization to articulate actionable findings to colleagues.

 ### Council Brewing
 #### clustering| similarity metrics | time series | geospatial data